fleschutz/Jenkins-build-farm/README.md

 How to install Jenkins and a Pipeline
 =====================================

-This repo contains step-by-step instructions to install [Jenkins](https://jenkins.io) and your first sample [Pipeline](https://www.jenkins.io/doc/book/pipeline/) for continuous integration and deployment (CI/CD).
+This repo contains simple step-by-step instructions to install [Jenkins](https://jenkins.io) and your first sample [Pipeline](https://www.jenkins.io/doc/book/pipeline/) for continuous integration and deployment (CI/CD).

 1. **Install the Jenkins server**
    - For Snaps execute: `sudo snap install --edge --classic jenkins`